jacksonarsmith/next-portfolio/README.md

 The portfolio includes the following projects:

 1. **MERN Web Scraper** - This application is a robust, full-stack solution developed using the MERN stack (MongoDB, Express.js, React, Node.js).
 It is designed to efficiently scrape and process data from IMDb's top 1000 movies. | [Live Link](https://imdb-smith-scraper.vercel.app)
-2. **ICO Web App** - Developed the Imperial Contracting Ottawa [ICO] Home Renovations website using Next.js to showcase our Ottawa-based full home renovation expertise. | [Live Link](https://next-contracting-website.vercel.app/)
+2. **ICO Web App** - Developed the Imperial Contracting Ottawa [ICO] Home Renovations website using React.js on the frontend and Node.js and Express.js with Javascript on the backend to showcase our Ottawa-based full home renovation expertise. | [Live Link](https://imperialcontractingottawa.ca/)